14 Days in Liberia

 Where to Stay Tonight

-Sapo National Park (Same camping accommodation)
+Sapo National Park (Basic park lodge)

-Second night to maximize wildlife viewing opportunities
+Second night deepens wildlife chances

-Day 8 Budget: $120-150
+Day 8 Budget: 150 USD

 9